-Do I need to squash down plastic bottles and cartons before I put them in the recycling bag?
+Do I need to squash down plastic bottles and cartons before I put them in the recycling wheeled bin?

 Do I need to rinse out food containers?

 Yes, please rinse out your food and drink containers.
 Food waste can contaminate other items in your recycling bag which may mean they cannot be recycled.
-Washing out containers will also reduce smell and deters vermin.
+Washing out containers will reduce smell.